magpielag/railsonify/README.md

 # railsonify
+_Roadmap:_
+0. Developed protoype application to collect user feedback of difficulty in aligning geolocational data in two-dimensions to a playback sound sonified using a set of one-to-one parameter mappings.
+1. Identified existing projects within the area: web applications utilising data for sonification.
+2. Identified the core frameworks and libraries utilised within existing projects to aid in the simplification of prototype and final product.
+3. Developed the basic UI concepts and elements using vanilla JS (to cut down on libraries required).
+4. Developed the background systems required to pull, store, delete, and update live timetable and discrete geolocational route data from an online API.
+5. Added initial audio concepts using simplified interactions and mappings based upon the findings in step 0.

 __Done:__
 * Removed ambiguity for non-exact search queries: Now returns station with the highest footfall relating to the input string (i.e. 'London' will return Waterloo, as London Waterloo has a higher footfall than the other 'London' stations such as Kings Cross).